ldyang14/training-material/topics/translatomics/tutorials/raw-fastq-to-bam/tutorial.md

 ### Reference sequence

-The reference sequence such as genomoe or transcriptome is a file that contains information of nucleotide sequence.
-Genomes of common species have be built-in the Galaxy, so we don't need to upload the reference genome unless we only need to parts of the genome or a specific reference sequence from ourselves.
+The reference sequence such as genome or transcriptome is a file that contains information about the nucleotide sequence.
+Genomes of common species have been built-in the Galaxy, so we don’t need to upload the reference genome unless we only need to parts of the genome or a specific reference sequence from ourselves.

 ### Annotation file of the reference sequence